Minimum Valuable Increment

 User Experience (UX) concept

-• If you are working with any sort of visual interface the UX concept can help bring understanding and alignment.
-Visualisations can be much easier to understand than text based descriptions.
+If you are working with any sort of visual interface, the UX concept can help bring understanding and alignment.
+Visualisations can be much easier to understand than text-based descriptions.
 It can be used to validate business and technology solutions and form the basis of user testing.
 The concept does not need to be high resolution, especially if this means its creation will be slow and make it difficult to change.

-Test assumptions
+Identifying assumptions

-Build
+Build estimate

 Progress is tracked here.
 The product burnup is a useful artefact for understanding the speed at which the team is delivering and the level at which scope is increasing.
 Delivery risks and issues should also be carefully managed.